mulcare/cinch-cancheck/README.md

 monitor a channel for the #cancheck hashtag, grab an included jpg/png url from the message, then compress, store, and make public that image.

-Currently being used to capture images of beers being consumed my channel members.
+Currently being used to capture images of beers being consumed by channel members.
 A low-fi Untappd, essentially.

 While the need for this is probably small beyond my personal use, it could